Last updated on June 30th, 2022

 No doubt Daiwa Sushi and also Sushi Dai are the most popular sushi restaurant in Tokyo’s local market.
 Both are the two sushi restaurants that constantly get reviewed for their best sushi in Tokyo.

-Note: Daiwa Sushi and Sushi Dai are moved from the Tsukiji market to the Toyosu market since 2019.
-But no worry, both still serving the fresh best sushi in Tokyo.
+Note: Daiwa Sushi and Sushi Dai are moved from the Tsukiji market to the Toyosu market in 2019.
+But no worry, both still serve the fresh best sushi in Tokyo.

 Daiwa Sushi, Toyosu

 - Address: Japan, 〒135-0061 Tokyo, Koto City, Toyosu, 6 Chome−3−2 ５街区 青果棟 １階

 - Opening Hours: From 6 am to 1 pm (Closed on Sunday and Wednesday)

 - Address: 6 Chome-5-1 Toyosu, Koto City, Tokyo 135-0061, Japan

 - Opening Hours: From 5:30 am to 2:30 pm (Closed on Sunday and Wednesday)

 Conveyor Belt Sushi (“kaitenzushi” in Japanese) (回転寿司) is very popular among locals and travelers.
 Here you can savor some tasty sushi and a uniquely Japanese food dining experience.
 The sushi is served on a conveyor belt that goes around the center of the restaurant.
 So it’s convenient and easy to pick out your favorite sushi since you just need to reach out and pluck the plate off the belt!
 The food menu can be ranging from authentic sushi to creative ones with more than a hundred delicious dishes to choose from.